freedom-manufaktur/OutlookIntegration/Documentation/OutlookIntegration Installation and Registration Manual.md

       "WorkflowPrefix": "USU-Dispatcher"
     }
     ```

+4. (Only when using Exchange Server (On-Premises))
+    Perform an additional step, see [Exchange Server Manual](<Exchange Server Registration Manual.md#configure-the-add-in-microservice-for-exchange-web-services-ews>).

 After successfully calling the settings API you can start using the Add-in.
 Read the next chapter on how to create your Outlook Add-in.